Donald Trump has been indicted following an investigation into a hush money payment scheme. Here's what we know - KESQ

 What comes next for Trump?

-The former president had first been asked to surrender Friday in New York, his lawyer said, but his defense said more time was needed and he’s expected in court on Tuesday.
+The former president had first been asked to surrender last week in New York, his lawyer said, but his defense said more time was needed.

 As for the former president’s initial court appearance, it’ll look, in some ways, like that of any other defendant, and in others, look very different.

-Note: This story has been updated with additional developments and information.